Warning: Creating default object from empty value in /var/www/app/wp-content/plugins/aneol-apidae/ObjetManager.php on line 837

 Historic site and monument

-Following the French Revolution, the Palace was abandoned by the French political power.
-It was only with the coronation of Louis-Philippe (cousin of Louis XVI) in 1830 that the Château de Versailles came back to life.
-In 1833, this king, passionate about history, decided to remodel the castle, thus deciding to deprive it of its role as a royal residence and turn it into a museum.
+After the French Revolution, the Palace was largely abandoned by France’s political powers.
+It was only with the accession of Louis-Philippe (cousin of Louis XVI) in 1830 that the Palace of Versailles came back to life.
+Passionate about history, the king decided in 1833 to remodel the Palace, stripping it of its role as a royal residence and transforming it into a museum.

-This museum is now closed to the public.
-Only a few rooms can be visited during the guided tour "Versailles through the centuries" organized by the national domain of Versailles.
+Today, the Museum of the History of France is closed to the public.
+Only a few rooms remain accessible as part of the guided tour *“Versailles Through the Centuries”* organized by the Palace of Versailles.

-The halls of Africa, Crimea and Italy
+* the Halls of Africa, Crimea, and Italy

 General information